Bristol and Exeter Railway: Formation and construction

 The early euphoria turned to great difficulty in raising finance for construction.
 4,000 of the 15,000 subscribed shares were forfeited for non-payment of calls before the line was built.
 A contract was let for the first part of the line, from a temporary terminus at Pylle Hill, west of the New Cut (an arm of the River Avon).
-The position improved somewhat in 1838, and indeed the company obtained powers in the Bristol and Exeter Railway Act 1838 (1 & 2 Vict. c. xxvi) for four short branches: of these only one, to Weston-super-Mare, was actually built.
+The position improved somewhat in 1838, and indeed the company obtained powers in the Bristol and Exeter Railway Act 1838 (1 & 2 Vict. c. xxvi) for four short branches but only the one to was actually built.
+The company only adopted the broad gauge at a meeting on 5 March 1839.

-It was not until 5 March 1839 that the company adopted the broad gauge, having observed the practical results of its use on the GWR.

-In the autumn of 1839, the directors informed the half-yearly meeting of shareholders that it was now planned to make a priority of forming the line from Temple Meads (connecting with the GWR there) to Bridgwater, Somerset, in order to generate some income.
-Five locomotives were ordered from Sharp, Roberts & Co for the purpose.

-The directors had decided by the end of 1839 to avoid the capital outlay by arranging with the GWR—by now in operation—to operate the line for them.
+In the autumn of 1839, the directors informed the half-yearly meeting of shareholders that it was now planned to make a priority of forming the line from Temple Meads (connecting with the GWR there) to in order to generate some income.
+Five locomotives were ordered from Sharp, Roberts & Co but by the end of 1839 the directors had decided to avoid the cost of buying locomotives and rolling stock by arranging with the GWR to operate the line for them.
 By this time three directors were also directors of the GWR, and the alliance was beginning to strengthen.
 The proposal to lease the line to the GWR was ratified by shareholders at a special meeting in September 1841.
 The lease was to commence on the opening of a double line from Bristol to Bridgwater and Weston-super-Mare, at a rent of £30,000 annually and a toll of a farthing per passenger-mile and per ton-mile of goods and coal (but no toll for mails, parcels, horses, carriages or cattle).
 The rent was to increase proportionally with the completion of the system, and the lease was to remain in force for five years after completion of the line to Exeter.

 Opening the main line

+The company intended to open to on 31 May 1841 but the Board of Trade inspecting officer found deficiencies in the permanent way and refused permission.
+The directors then planned a private train to take them and shareholders to Bridgwater for an opening ceremony on 31 May but this was put off until 1 June when the locomotive was damaged during a test run on May 30.
+The director's special was hauled by GWR Firefly Class Fire Ball.